Pickup truck speed limits vary from vehicle to vehicle in the UK, to the surprise of many operators.

-Back in 1987, there wasn’t a one-tonne pickup that exceeded the 2,040kg unladen weight but a number of modern pickups, which their increased size, added safety systems and stronger construction, weigh in at well over the 2,040kg.
+Back in 1987, there wasn’t a one-tonne pickup that exceeded the 2,040kg unladen weight but a number of modern pickups, with their increased size, added safety systems and stronger construction, weigh in at well over this limit.

 The rule of thumb is that if your pickup was registered before 2011, it will be unaffected.
-However, the following pickups are unaffected, regardless of age: Mitsubishi L200, Nissan Navara, Fiat Fullback, Isuzu D-Max and SsangYong Korando Sports.
+However, the following pickups are unaffected, regardless of age: Mitsubishi L200, Nissan Navara, Fiat Fullback, Isuzu D-Max and SsangYong Musso

 Affected pickups are the new Mercedes-Benz X-Class, Toyota Hilux and Volkswagen Amarok V6, and some models of the Ford Ranger (the base XL model is unaffected, but the top of the range Wildtrak weighs in at over 2,040kg because of all the extra equipment).